Gimme Shelter: Meet Fritz!

 Meet Fritz!

 Fritz (A415166) is a sweet senior boy who is a total fluffball.
-Fritz weighs a whole 65 pounds of fun and love.
+Fritz is 65 pounds of fun and love.
 He was surrendered by his owners because they could no longer care for him.
 Due to his age (he's 7 years old), Fritz's adoption fee is waived!
-You can adopt and take him home for free.
+You can adopt and take him home for free – he's anxious to meet you.
 Adopt this cutie today!

 Happy Meowloween-Howloween from Orange County Animal Services!
 For the month of October, all dogs will be $31 and all cats will be $13 to adopt.
 This includes spay/neuter, microchip and vaccines.